Drywall Post-Trade Cutout Repair Services in St. Albert, AB

 Ceiling cutout repairs require precise measurement and proper backing materials to prevent future sagging.
 Small holes under 4 inches use adhesive patches, while larger openings need backing boards cut to fit the opening dimensions.

-- Clean debris from cutout edges
+• Cleaning debris from cutout edges

-- Install backing material behind opening
+• Placing backing material behind the opening

-- Apply joint compound in thin, even coats
+• Applying joint compound in thin, even coats

-- Sand between applications for smooth finish
+• Sanding between applications for a smooth surface

-Your ceiling repair timeline depends on compound drying between coats.
+Our ceiling repair timeline depends on compound drying between coats.
 Most repairs require 2-3 compound applications over 3-5 days before priming and painting.

 Wall Cutout Patching After Renovations